ibm-cloud-docs/log-analysis/adoption.md

 LogDNA can archive to a client configured COS bucket.
 There are many COS configurations helping clients meet a variety of needs.
 Data may need to be replicated across Regions to meet business and regulated requirements.
 Alternatively data may need to be restricted to certain locations to meet data locality requirements.
 Learn more about COS configurations here.

+I think as far as I understand HIPAA means HIPA ready (which we are) + per service guidelines and in the case of COS this means no PII in object names and in the case of SQL Query use KeyProtet for COS too

 ## Network strategy